Valuing Mineral Rights

 Factors That Go Into the Cost of Mineral Rights

-Another primary factor will be the basic geology of your property.
-Mineral deposits are not evenly distributed, and companies need to make complex assessments in order to determine the estimated recovery.
+- Basic geology of your property – Mineral deposits are not evenly distributed, and companies need to make complex assessments in order to determine the estimated recovery.

 You should make sure to educate yourself about the rights you will be selling.
 There are essentially four types of mineral ownership: